Jump to navigation

 The Colorado Department of Revenue routinely takes precautionary measures to ensure taxpayer refunds are not diverted to identity thieves.
 The Department reviews all income tax refunds because it is operating in the public trust with revenue dollars collected and refunded.
 The Department has several refund factors it reviews, including factors for refund fraud related to identity theft.
 Our objective is to protect taxpayer information, as well as state revenue, and ensure taxpayers receive the Colorado state income tax refund to which they are entitled.
 However, these measures may delay any expected refund.

 If you receive a letter from us, please respond quickly so we may review your information and get your refund to you as soon as possible.
 Refunds will be delayed until we get the requested information and we’re able to review.
-If you do not respond, you return will not be processed.
-See a Sample Letter to verify the letter you received is from us.
+If you do not respond, your return will not be processed.
+See a sample CDOR official correspondence to verify that the letter you received is from us.

 Possible Documents or Information the Department May Request in Support of a Colorado Tax Refund

 Please complete the steps on the letter within 30 days from the date listed on the letter.
 If you do not complete the validation process within 30 days, your Colorado income tax return will NOT be processed and any claimed refund amount will NOT be issued.If you submitted the Colorado tax return:

 If you did NOT submit the Colorado tax return:

 Category 2: A document that has your full name and complete address used on your Colorado income tax return.
 Examples are a utility bill (electric, cable, phone, etc.), bank or credit card statement, payroll stub or insurance statement or a rental agreement.

 If you did NOT submit this Colorado tax return: